Flerp/RetroCake/README.md

 You can also Share the ROM Directories from here if using a dedicated Emulator Box.

-# Manage dedicated emubox settings (Not fully tested yet)
+# Manage Dedicated EmuBox Settings (Not fully tested yet)

 1. Setup all dedicated emubox settings